datatrail-jhu/05_R/manuscript/02_intro_to_packages.md

 # R packages

-Now that we've installed R and RStudio and have a basic understanding of how they work together, we can get at what makes R so special: packages.
+Now that we've looked at R and RStudio and have a basic understanding of how they work together, we can get at one thing that makes R so special: packages.

 ### What is an R package?